 Latest Articles –

-- Manolo Marquez – Tomorrow’s game is very emotional for us
+- Manolo Marquez – Jamshedpur FC is a very strong and physical team

 The knowledge of individual players requirements was necessary to construct a well balanced system.
 Stimac, with all the data he possessed, clearly knew the only way to overcome the physical shortcomings and poor technical ability is to keep tight lines and small distances between his players at every area of the pitch.

 For that he choose the “4-2-3-1” formation, a balanced and flexible formation which will suit the strength and weaknesses of the Indian players.

 According to him, the reason for choosing this formation is various.
 Like, 4-2-3-1 covers space on the pitch effectively as well can be shifted to any other formation within the game without suffering the drawbacks of other systems.
 Thus, allowing a big upper hand.